zipvilization/Zipvilization/world/solumtools/index.md

 It does not answer:

 - What should Colonists do?
-- Who deserves to win?
+- Which Territory will become influential?
-- Which political system is correct?
+- Which political system will emerge?
 - Which alliance will succeed?
-- What civilization will emerge?
+- What civilization will ultimately become?

-Those questions belong elsewhere.
+Those outcomes remain open.

 ---